Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Experiment Design Details

 We randomly assigned participants to 1 of 15 target images.
 The set of target images consisted of 5 images each from 3 different broad categories: business and marketing, graphic design, and architectural photography.
 We chose these to represent the use cases suggested by the prompt categories on \href{https://promptbase.com/}{https://promptbase.com/}, a leading marketplace for image generation prompts.
 The images vary in color, style, content, and complexity within and across categories.
 These images can be found online linked to the pre-registration document: \textbf{URL removed to maintain anonymity}.
 Performance, and variability of performance varied substantially across images.
 In other words, some images were much easier than others to replicate with the generative models, which we view as additional evidence that the set of 15 images was reasonably diverse.

-\subsection{Subjects}
+\subsubsection{Subjects}

-Our Prolific-recruited US sample (N = \initialSample{}) was limited to fluent English speakers, and we prevented participants from completing the task more than once.
+Our Prolific-recruited US sample for the image replication task (N = \initialNRep{}) was limited to fluent English speakers, and we prevented participants from completing the task more than once.
 We also prevented users from completing the task on mobile devices or tablets.
 Data was collected between December 12, 2023 and December 19, 2023.
-Participants were guaranteed a payment of \$4 USD for completing the task and could earn an additional \$8 USD (a 200\% bonus) if they ranked in the top 20\% of participants in DreamSim of their image most similar to the target (construction of DreamSim is described in section \ref{sec:image-similarity}).
-The median time to complete our entire task, including a demographic survey, was 22 minutes.
-Given that 20\% of subjects received a bonus, the average compensation for participants in our study was \$5.60 USD per person, or about \$15 USD per hour.
+Participants were guaranteed a payment of \$4 USD for completing the task and could earn an additional \$8 USD (a 200\% bonus) if they ranked in the top 20\% of participants in terms of the image most similar to the target (this was operationalized with the Dreamsim score between each image and the targe, which we describe in section \ref{sec:image-similarity}).
+The median (mean) time to complete our entire task, including a demographic survey, was 23.5 (26.4) minutes.
+Given that 20\% of subjects received a bonus, the average compensation for participants in our study was \$5.60 USD per person, or about \$13 USD per hour.
 We explained the payment and incentive scheme to participants in full multiple times during the onboarding phase of the experiment, and asked participants to confirm their understanding before they were allowed to complete the task.
 The onboarding process also included multiple attention checks; participants who failed the first check were immediately disqualified.
 For subsequent checks, participants were required to retry until they demonstrated understanding.